devcjohn/codebycharlie/public/posts/post1.md

 The `???` function is a recursive function to calculate the length of a list.
 It’s constructed using anonymous functions and higher-order functions, demonstrating concepts like closures and the Y combinator-style recursion technique in Scheme.

 **My Take:** I am not enough of a scheme guru to tell if every annotation is accurate, but it is correct that the function calculates the length of a list and uses the Y combinator.
-This code example is from "The Seasoned Schemer" by Daniel P. Firedman and Matthias Felleisen, MIT Press, 1996.
+Code example: Friedman, Daniel P., and Matthias Felleisen.
+“12.
+Take Cover.”
+The Seasoned Schemer, MIT Press, Cambridge, MA, 2000

 ## 10. Splitting User Stories